SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 German was willing to sign the Treaty of Versailles (Palmer 692-3).
 Although the German Empire was toppled and replaced with a more democratic government, the harsh treaty opened the way for Adolf Hitler\'s authoritarian regime.
-Hitler\'s election was technically democratic, but his regime stripped liberty from vast populations.
+Hitler\'s election was indeed democratic, but his regime stripped liberty from vast populations.
 Hitler used the democratic \"rule of the poor\" to rise to power, and quickly converted the state to a tyranny focused on his own political